greena13/redux-and-the-rest/README.md

 ### Edit an existing resource item in the store

-The edit action creator updates a resource item in the store with new values, without sending any requests to the server.
+The editItem action creator updates a resource item in the store with new values, without sending any requests to the server.

 This is useful when you want to edit a particular resource item over several pages or steps, before saving it to the server.